SRGSSR/pillarbox-event-dispatcher/README.md

 To run this project on your machine you need to install the Go programming language.
 You'll find the installation instruction on the following [link](https://go.dev/doc/install).

-Once the installation completed, on your terminal simply run:
+Once the installation completed, on your terminal, run the command below to start the HTTP server:

 Once the installation completed, on your terminal run the command below to start the HTTP server: